AmbitiousSam/textUtils/README.md

 ```

 ## Usage
-To use TextUtils, start the development server using npm:

 > Note: Make sure to change the following line in the package.json file
 ```
-    "start": "BROWSER=none react-scripts start" # This line will not open the browser when you run the application
+# This line will not open the browser when you run the application
+"start": "BROWSER=none react-scripts start"
 # If you do want to open browser when you run the application change this line to -
 "start": "react-scripts start",
 ```
+To use TextUtils, start the development server using npm:

 ```
 npm start
 ```
-or
+> or
 ```
 npm run start
 ```